The First German Jet to Fly U.S. Skies:

 OBTAINING ME-262A-1 WERK NUMBER 111711

-On 30 March 1945, German test pilot Hans Fay flew Me-262A-1 Werk Number 111711 from the Messerschmitt final assembly plant at Schwäbisch-Hall to Rhein-Main airfield at Frankfurt, Germany.
-It was the leading example of the world’s first operational jet fighter to fall into American hands.
-Intending to defect to Allied forces, Fay took off in the unpainted, factory fresh Me-262 on that Good Friday as a part of an effort to save the brand new aircraft from bombing attacks and advancing allied units.
+Intending to defect to Allied forces, Fay took off in the unpainted, factory fresh Me-262 on Good Friday 1945 as a part of an effort to save the brand-new aircraft from bombing attacks and the advancing allied units.
 He planned to land near his hometown of Lachen-Speyerdorf, which recently fell to Allied troops and give himself up.
-However, he could not raise the jet’s landing gear.
-With decreased range performance changing his plans, Fay flew along the Autobahn at 300-400 feet to Frankfurt and landed on the only open runway at Rhein-Main at 1345.
+However, he could not raise the jet’s landing gear forcing him to change his plans.
+It is possible that Fay felt a better chance of survival with a failed landing gear at a larger airfield.
+Fay flew along the Autobahn at 300-400 feet to Frankfurt and landed on the only open runway at Rhine-Main at 1345.
 Allied troops only captured the field four days before.

-Air Technical Intelligence (ATI) personnel led by Maj John Gette welcomed the German jet, and immediately began the initial exploitation of the Me-262.
+Air Technical Intelligence (ATI) personnel led by Maj John Gette welcomed the German jet and immediately began the initial exploitation of the Me-262.
 The aircraft featured a natural metal finish with black German crosses on the wings and fuselage and a black swastika on the tail.
 It carried those markings for its entire existence.
 The jet carried the numbers 711 in black on the tail and on the side of the bomb racks.
 Fay became a valuable asset as the expert on the aircraft and his interrogation on all aspects of the Me-262 began shortly thereafter.

-The Army filmed the initial examination of Me-262A-1 111711 and photographed personnel climbing all over it.
-The troops opened every access hatch and studied the aircraft as much as they could, yet in order to obtain a complete understanding of the jet’s characteristics and potential usefulness it had to be shipped to the United States.
-The aircraft needed to go to Wright Field in Dayton, Ohio, where Air Materiel Command had the Army’s experts in foreign materiel exploitation (FME).
-After the initial few days of examination at Rhein-Main, the Army took the first step to get the aircraft home to the States.
+After the initial few days of examination at Rhine-Main, the Army took the first step to get the aircraft home to the States.
 On 2 April 1945, the ATI personnel at Rhine-Main requested Mobile Repair Unit No. 4 from the 7th Air Depot Group’s 382d Air Service Squadron to come from airfield Y-34 at Metz, France to take the Me-262 apart for shipment.
-The crew of 14 men inspected the Me-262 and found the tools they normally used to take aircraft apart did not work on the German jet’s metric fittings.
+The crew of 14 men inspected the Me-262 and found the tools they normally used to take aircraft apart did not work on the German jets’ metric fittings.
 American ingenuity proved critical in overcoming that obstacle.

-Me-262A-1 Werk Number 111711 at Rhein-Main after the defection (US Army photo).
+Me-262A-1 Werk Number 111711 at Rhine-Main after the defection (US Army photo).

-The 382d Air Service Squadron’s history recorded, “Under the supervision of TSgt Gordon R. Walters, Mobile Chief, the men, through improvisation and usage of old wrenches and tools found in adjacent areas, were able to accomplish their mission and disassemble the plane for shipment to the depot.”viii The team finished their job by 16 April 1945, when they photographed 711 in a disassembled state.
+The 382d Air Service Squadron’s history recorded, “Under the supervision of TSgt Gordon R. Walters, Mobile Chief, the men, through improvisation and usage of old wrenches and tools found in adjacent areas, were able to accomplish their mission and disassemble the plane for shipment to the depot.”
+The team finished their job by 16 April 1945, when they photographed 711 in a disassembled state.
 In the coming weeks, the Army transported it to Rouen, France, where it departed Europe on 9 May 1945 aboard the Liberty Ship SS Madawaska Victory.

-Dated 16 April 1945, this photo shows the disassembled wings of Me-262 711 (US Army photo).
+Dated 16 April 1945, this photo shows the disassembled wings of Me-262 711 at Rhine-Main

 Me-262 711 came to the United States on the Liberty Ship SS Madawaska Victory in May 1945 (Drawing by the US Maritime Commission).